Standard Terms and Conditions of Homecharge OZEV Sales

 3.3 Where the Buyer has made payment under this clause 3:

-- 3.3.2 If the Buyer informs bp pulse after 10 days of making payment that the Buyer does not wish to proceed with the installation of the Goods, , bp pulse will refund the Buyer the full amount of the price paid for the Goods as stated in the Invoice less one hundred and fifty pounds sterling (£150) to cover bp pulse’s cost of processing the Buyer’s application (the “Cancellation Charge”).
+3.3.2 If the Buyer informs bp pulse after 14 days of making payment that the Buyer does not wish to proceed with the installation of the Goods, bp pulse will refund the Buyer the full amount of the price paid for the Goods as stated in the Invoice, and may deduct one hundred and fifty pounds sterling (£150) to cover bp pulse’s cost of processing the Buyer’s application (the “Cancellation Charge”).

 3.4 Where any Additional Works are agreed in accordance with clause 9.2 and 9.3, the Buyer must pay bp pulse the Additional Works Charge before the Additional Works will be completed.
 Where the Additional Works Quotation has been agreed by the Buyer, bp pulse will contact the Buyer to request payment of the Additional Works Charge by approved credit/debit card or bank transfer prior to the completion of the Additional Works.